bogdanvuk/rst/examples/paper/source/index.rst

 Fitness calculator
 ------------------

-This module calculates the accuracy of the DT via *distribution* matrix as described **described by fitness_eval() algorithm?**.
+This module calculates the accuracy of the DT via *distribution* matrix as described by :num:`Algorithm #fig-fitness-eval-pca`.
 It monitors the output of the Classifier module, i.e the training set classification, and for each instance in the training set, based on its class (*C*) and the leaf into which it was classified (*Leaf ID*), appropriate element of the *distribution* matrix is incremented.
 Fitness Calculator block is shown in :num:`Figure #fig-fit-calc-bd`.

 .. _fig-fit-calc-bd: